On Complex Lie Algebroids with Constant Real Rank: Complex Lie algebroids

 \subsection{Associated RLA}

-On one hand, RLAs have associated a distribution given by its image under its anchor map.
-On the other hand, the image under the anchor map of a CLA is a complex distribution of $T_{\C}M$.
-So, in the same way as CAVB, we associate two real distributions:
+On one hand, a RLA have associated a distribution given by the image of the anchor map.
+On the other hand, the image of the anchor map of a CLA is a complex distribution of $T_{\C}M$.
+To~bypass this issue, we associate two real distributions: